 Visitors and guests can partake in all the popular lake activities on Lake Erie, including boating, fishing, paddle boats, canoeing, birding, and more.
 On clear days, see the century-old Toledo Harbor Lighthouse, standing tall on Lake Erie.
 Explore miles of biking and hiking trails and experience the beauty of the Great Lakes in Ohio.
 See deer and other animals in the nature center and wildlife refuge.

-For your stay, lodging includes cabin rooms and lodge rooms, each offering its own comfort.
-If you’re traveling with a pet, they also have rooms that accommodate your four-legged friends.
+For your stay, lodging includes cabin and lodge rooms, each offering comfort.
+If you’re traveling with a pet, they also have rooms accommodating your four-legged friends.
 The resort has several dining options on-site that will satisfy all your cravings.

 5. Wildwood Preserve Metropark